kartoza/miniSASS/docs/src/developer/sites.md

 - Updating a specific site (PUT METHOD WITH ID PARAMETER)
 - Creating a new site (POST METHOD WITH REQUIRED FIELDS)
 - Deleting a specific site (DELETE METHOD WITH REQUIRED FIELDS)
+- Saving images to a specific site (POST METHOD WITH SITE ID PARAM AND REQUIRED FIELDS IN REQUEST OBJECT)

 The API is subject to changes and improvements, so always refer back to see any updates.